 - Also, just before the final boss fight, both Simone Cole and Xavier Jones are killed by the Firstborn, who uses its powerful blasts of lightning from its hands to blow them into bloody chunks.
 They cannot be revived at all, and no-one even tries, quite possibly because bringing back someone from the dead who has been blown into tiny pieces would be a tad difficult.
 This is also necessary for the mechanics of the boss fight, as the Firstborn is able to use the squad's magical abilities against them, and it wouldn't have been feasible (or really very fair) for it to use Cole's time-slowing/firepower-increasing abilities or Jones' astral projection against the other characters.

 - Pretty blatant in Call of Duty, especially the fourth.
 Non-plot essential characters drop like flies, but if they are plot-essential, then they're invulnerable to damage.
 Then in some later scene, they die, of course.

 - Some of the main Player Characters have this happen!
 You get to play out their final moments in first-person!

 - This is what happens to Bill in Left 4 Dead 2 in The Passing campaign.
-Despite the fact that survivors respawn in closets when killed and the sequel introducing the Magical Defibrillator to revive on the spot, Bill is truly dead Was revealed in The Sacrifice comic that he was attacked by 3 Tanks while he tried to get the bridge with his friends up..
+Despite the fact that survivors respawn in closets when killed and the sequel introducing the Magical Defibrillator to revive on the spot, Bill is truly dead as was revealed in The Sacrifice comic when he was attacked by three Tanks while trying to raise the bridge to help his friends escape.
 Naturally, an Urban Legend of Zelda spawned from this, saying Bill can be brought back to life with the defib.
 Obviously, it doesn't work.

 - In the Medal of Honor series, both major NPCs and Red Shirts are frequently scripted to die, sometimes spontaneously dropping dead without even being hit.